keboola/connection-docs/components/extractors/database/mongodb/mapping.md

 <tr><td>5716054bee6e764c94fa7ddd</td><td>MongoDB extractor</td><td>1</td><td>0</td><td>First version</td><td>Second version</td></tr>
 </table>

-As you can see, values from the "revisions" array are stored in the columns of the "extractors" table.
+As you can see, the values from the "revisions" array are stored in the columns of the "extractors" table.

 </td>
 </tr>